falchion10/macOS-Jailbreak/README.md

 ## Mounting root as read/write on boot
 By default the root filesystem is not mounted as r/w when starting macOS.
 This can be an issue if you frequently work within protected folders.
 Add the plist file `com.nathan.mount.plist` to `/Library/LaunchDaemons` to automatically mount the root filesystem as read/write on boot.

+## Removing software update notifications

+`sudo mv /System/Library/PrivateFrameworks/SoftwareUpdate.framework/Versions/A/Resources/SoftwareUpdateNotificationManager.app /System/Library/PrivateFrameworks/SoftwareUpdate.framework/Versions/A/Resources/SoftwareUpdateNotificationManager.app.backup`

+If you aren't on the latest version of macOS and hate seeing the little notification that pops up every day or so telling you to update to the newest version, this patch should fix that.